About Juma Tutu

 On completion of his O Levels, his late father (a renowned guitarist) requested his friends for an opportunity for Juma to join their band and nurture his musical skills.

-He joined the Generations Band which was one of the most prominent bands in Mombasa in those days.
+He joined later the Generations Band which was one of the most prominent bands in Mombasa in those days.
 Muhammad Amin was his main mentor and shared lots of knowledge and material with Juma.
 In 2000 Juma joined Bango Sounds since he was highly inspired by Mzee Ngala, a legendary saxophonist from the coast of Kenya who pioneered the Bango genre of music.

-Juma joined Wazalendo Band in September 2000 where he played for the first time as the main saxophonist.
+Juma joined afterwards the Wazalendo Band in September 2000 where he played for the first time as the main saxophonist.
 In early 2001 he got the opportunity to join the Them Mushrooms Band.
 The Them Mushrooms were at that time the biggest Band in East Africa, credited for global hits like Jambo Bwana.
 Juma played with the famous Them Mushrooms Band for two years during which he got the chance to share a stage with international acts like Cool And The Gang.

 Juma received in 2003 sponsorship from one of his saxophone students, business man Albert Attias to purchase his own band equipment to start The Tutu Band.